Urology Billing Services in Ohio

 Every OH payer has specific rules for urology claims.
 Here's how we navigate them.

-Medical Mutual of Ohio / Anthem Urology Claims
+Medical Mutual of Ohio (statewide) and Anthem BCBS Urology Claims

-Medical Mutual of Ohio / Anthem processes the largest share of Ohio commercial urology claims.
+Medical Mutual of Ohio (statewide) and Anthem BCBS processes the largest share of Ohio commercial urology claims.
 We know their OH specific fee schedules, prior authorization requirements for urology procedures, and their appeal timelines when claims are denied.
 52000 changes based on additional procedures performed.
 Wrong code selection is the #1 urology denial cause.

-Ohio Medicaid routes urology patients through 6 managed care plans: CareSource, Buckeye Health Plan, Molina, and 3 more.
+Ohio Medicaid (managed care) and MyCare Ohio (dual-eligibles) routes urology patients through 7 managed care plans: CareSource, Buckeye Health Plan, Molina Healthcare of Ohio, and 4 more.
 Each MCO has its own urology authorization and billing rules that we manage.

-CGS Administrators processes Medicare urology claims in Ohio with its own Local Coverage Determinations.
-We navigate CGS Administrators's policies around bilateral modifier usage to prevent medical necessity denials.
+CGS Administrators (Jurisdiction 15) processes Medicare urology claims in Ohio with its own Local Coverage Determinations.
+We navigate CGS Administrators (Jurisdiction 15)'s policies around bilateral modifier usage to prevent medical necessity denials.

 Denial Prevention for Ohio Urology